 6. Gavi Eco tourism – A Perfect Spot for Nature Lovers

-Gavi, a quiet and beautiful Eco tourism spot and a part of the famous Periyar Tiger Reserve, is located in the eastern extreme of Pathanamthitta district.
-This tourist haven is rich in flora and fauna and is blessed with tropical forests, hills and valleys, cardamom plantations, waterfalls and grass lands.
-Endangered species like Nilgiri Tahra and lion tiled macaque are sited here besides herds of elephants, varieties of animals and over 260 species of birds.
+Gavi, a quiet and beautiful Eco-tourism spot and a part of the famous Periyar Tiger Reserve, is located in the eastern extreme of Pathanamthitta district.
+This tourist haven is rich in flora and fauna and is blessed with tropical forests, hills and valleys, cardamom plantations, waterfalls, and grasslands.
+Endangered species like Nilgiri Tahra and lion tiled macaque are sited here beside herds of elephants, varieties of animals, and over 260 species of birds.

-You can enjoy the thrill of trekking, canoeing in the tranquil waters of the lake, wildlife watching and night safaris.
-Other than the accommodation in the eco-friendly ambience of ‘Green Mansion’, you can also try ‘tree top houses’.
+You can enjoy the thrill of trekking, canoeing in the tranquil waters of the lake, wildlife watching, and night safaris.
+Other than the accommodation in the eco-friendly ambiance of ‘Green Mansion’, you can also try ‘tree-top houses’.
 Camping in the forests in specially built tents is the unique feature of Gavi.
 Gavi has a magical spell that makes it one of the best places to visit in Kerala and attracts tourists mostly from European countries.
-The world renowned tourism major ‘Alistair International’ has listed it as one of the must see places in India.
+The world-renowned tourism major ‘Alistair International’ has listed it as one of the ‘must-see’ places in India.

 Kottayam railway station is at 114 km at Cochin international airport is at about 190 km from the site.